Muhammad III of Alamut: Publication bias

-Marco Polo's fantastical description of Alāʾ al-Din Muhammad III, the penultimate Lord of the Alamut, was copied by other European writers without verification; though it caught the imagination of many readers, it lacked historical authenticity.
-The contemporary historian al-Juwayni—an avowed enemy of the Nizaris who accompanied the Mongol leader Hulagu to Alamut in 1256 and carefully inspected the fortress before its destruction—does not report discovering any "secret gardens of paradise" as claimed in Marco Polo's popular account.
+Marco Polo's description of Alāʾ al-Din Muhammad III, the penultimate Lord of the Alamut, was copied by other European writers and caught the imagination of many readers.
+However, the contemporary historian al-Juwayni — an avowed enemy of the Nizaris who accompanied the Mongol leader Hulagu to Alamut in 1256 and carefully inspected the fortress before its destruction — does not report discovering any "secret gardens of paradise" as claimed in Marco Polo's popular account.
 Even though al-Juwayni mentions that he selected many "choice books" from the famous Alamut library for his purposes, he burned the books that he did not like.